 Mix of different plastic types and additives.

 Unwanted content in sorting input, sorting output and recycled material.
+Most common impurities in plastic waste streams include metals, paper/cardboard and organic contamination (food residues), among others.

 Process of transforming raw material (granulate, powder etc.) through heat, pressure, and/or chemistry into a finished product for industry and end-users.
 Conversion processes involve extrusion, injection moulding, blow moulding, film blowing, calendering, laminating etc.